-Question from Kellie L.: I have Comcast Internet and the plan I’m on is for 200 Mbps download speed.
+Question from Kellie: I have Comcast Internet and the plan I’m on is for 200 Mbps download speed.

-I read your post about SpeedTest.net and used it to run several speed tests yesterday and again this morning.
+I used SpeedTest.net to run several speed tests yesterday and again this morning.
 The fastest speed I got was around 65 Mbps.

 I called Comcast this afternoon and they ran some kind of test from their end and said I was getting all the speed I’m paying for.